EmptyConsole/Malice-and-Mercy/README.md

 A platformer filled with choices...
-Created by Empty Console, a team of middle schoolers.
+Created by Empty Console.
 Found on Discord at shyguygamedev, hfanggamedev, and emey7327.

 This platforming game is being submitted into the Summer P5 Play Game Jam.
 It's main character is a grim reaper, who must choose between saving or killing a person to advance to the next level.